sirejja/rest-api-flask/README.md

 **rest-api.http** file contains all available queries-schemas.
 I used PyCharm HTTP Tool during development.

-There are no exception processing.
+There are no exception and error processing.
 And it's really bad.
+So you can get an error 500 on a working method, just because there is no such value in database.
+To make testing easier, I recommend to use methods GET at first, then POST, PUT, DELETE(sorry..).
 There are no classes, only functions.
 So it's exactly not pythonic way.
 I focused on "what to code" instead of "how", and it was a mistake.

-Of course, I'll come back and write v0.2 soon.
+Of course I'll come back and write v0.2 soon.